6 points, SCA Band 2, 0.125 EFTSL

 - Discuss factors which give rise to chemical kinetics;

 - Apply acid-base chemistry in the understanding of dynamic equilibria;

 - Discuss the basic principles of redox reactions and electrochemistry;

 - Foster the acquisition of practical skills by exploiting an inquiry-based approach to the chemistry laboratory experience;

 - Communicate chemistry, and discuss the social and environmental responsibility of chemists in the global community.

 Online assessment: 10%

-Two 1-hour lectures, one 1-hour workshop, one 1-hour tutorial and one 3-hour laboratory per week
+Two 1-hour lectorials, one hour of directed independent study, one 1-hour tutorial and one 3-hour laboratory per week